cguest47/SpotifyConnector/README.md

 Instructions to run yourself:
 - Create an app on Spotify @https://developer.spotify.com/
-- Go to Spotify.js and input your own clientId #
+- Go to src/util/Spotify.js and input your own clientId #
-- Run the app
+- Run the app in Visual Studio Code with -npm start